Ruble dives, stocks sink as West tightens Russia sanctions

 The Russian central bank raised its key rate to 20% from 9.5% in a desperate attempt to shore up the plummeting ruble and prevent a run on banks.
 That brought a temporary reprieve for the Russian currency, which bounced back to the level it was at last week, but only briefly.

+It fell as low as 119 to the dollar and by midday in Europe was down 14% at 95.75 to the dollar.

-The ruble has plunged more than 30% after the move to block Russian banks from the SWIFT payments system.
-The sanctions include restrictions meant to crimp the Russian central bank’s access to over $600 billion in reserves and hinder its ability to support the ruble.
+The ruble had plunged more than 30% after the move to block Russian banks from the SWIFT payments system.
+Among other things, the sanctions are meant to crimp the Russian central bank’s access to over $600 billion in reserves and hinder its ability to support the ruble.

 A weaker ruble is expected to cause inflation to surge, potentially angering Russians whose budgets will be stretched by soaring prices.
 It will also add to strains across Russia’s financial systems.